AI Test-Drive Checklist: 12 Things to Check Before You Buy

 11. Noises by Speed

-- 30–45 mph: Listen for a humming or growling noise that gets louder with speed and changes pitch when you steer slightly left or right.
-This is a classic symptom of a bad wheel bearing.
+Listen for a humming or growling noise that gets louder with speed and changes pitch when you steer slightly.
+This is a classic symptom of a bad wheel bearing ($300-$500 per corner).
+Vibrations at highway speeds can indicate tire balance issues or more serious driveline problems.

 12. Final Sanity Checks

-Does the car come with two sets of keys?
+Does the car come with two sets of keys (a replacement can be $200-$500)?
 Is the owner's manual in the glove box?
-Has it recently passed emissions/smog tests?
 Are there any unusual odors like mold, mildew, or heavy air freshener trying to cover something up?
+These small details can hint at the overall level of care the car has received.
+A prepared buyer can save thousands on their next car by spotting these things.